SebastianUA/terraform/aws/examples/ec2/README.md

         eu-west-1 = "ami-6e28b517"
     }
 `).
-- `key_name` - The key name to use for the instance.
 - `number_of_instances` - Number of instances to make(`default = 1`).
 - `ec2_instance_type` - Type of instance t2.micro, m1.xlarge, c1.medium etc (`default = t2.micro`).
 - `disk_size` - disk size for EC2 instance (`default = 8`).